Roles of games

 A big advantage of puzzle games is the level editor.
 Puzzle games are normally made with a level editor, and releasing it to the community gives the game more or less the replayability of a replayable game (albeit it's not as efficient because each level still has to be hand-crafted by someone, and community-crafted levels are likely to be diluted with a lot of bad ones).
 Even if the developers don't release their level editor for community use, the nature of puzzle games allows them to easily crank out new levels once they've built a solid foundation of rules, whereas story games don't become easily extensible like this.

-In addition, puzzle games have an advantage in that you can never really lose.
+Another attractive trait of puzzle games is that you can never really lose.
 Puzzle games have no need to ever send the player back a few minutes like story games sometimes do.
-They aren't as tilting or salt-inducing as competitive replayable games can be.
+They aren't as tilting or salt-inducing as competitive replayable games.

 A downside is that puzzle games are usually inherently single-player.
 The mechanics are either incompatible with the idea of multiple players, or completely separate levels have to be made for it (like Portal 2).
 And while you can of course give advice, that's not as fun as actual coop play.

-It's possible to mix the two methods above.
+It's possible to mix the story and puzzle paradigms.
 Portal is an example (albeit the "story" could never stand on its own, while those of most story games could).

 All good games involve the engagement of using skills to overcome challenge, but a competitive game tries to be one you can meaningfully improve at and compete with others to be the best.
 Or, in a scarce game, you can raise the difficulty for a second playthrough.